chancecardona/ANN_for_antenna_design/README.md

    If there are no resonance peaks (very smooth) should check if soln is not well-defined.
    See Gustavsen1999 for more info.

-   Also need SVD (of k rows of the a_bar values), then take its S values and make sure none are small (under machine precision limit ~1e-12).
+   Also need SVD (of k rows of the a_bar values), then take its S values and plot to make sure none are small (under machine precision limit ~1e-12).

 ### Data Format
 There are 2 data files, a training one used in the ANN training process, and a testing one used for ANN validation after training.